High Guardian Spice: Creatures

-Production and release
+Production

+Development

 In 2013, Rodriguez first came up with the idea for the show and pitched it to Frederator Studios but it was rejected.
 It was later pitched to Crunchyroll in 2016, developed into a comic in 2017, and re-pitched in 2018 when Marge Dean started at Crunchyroll, becoming a TV show.
+In October 2023, Rodriguez told Melanie Cionco of Skwigly that he tried to "pitch the show for five years before it would eventually get picked up by Crunchyroll as part of their original series" and noted that he downplayed the show's queerness when he was "pitching it as a kids show for like Nickelodeon, Frederator, Cartoon Network etc."

 The show began production in 2017.
 According to the resume of Claire Stenger, a co-developer, writer, and co-story editor for the show, she worked on pitch documents, helped with VO sessions, gave notes, and helped with the writing, between September 2017 and October 2018.
 The show was originally set to be released in early 2019, but was delayed.
 The show wrapped production in autumn 2019, as noted by Raye Rodriguez, the series creator, and Anime News Network, even though Crunchyroll missed deadlines for release in 2019 and 2020.
 ANN reviewer Callum May stated that negative backlash by some people to the series was why there was a lack of communication or release of the series and argued that Crunchyroll has an internal and external "communication problem".

 Rodriguez stated that he produced "twelve 22-minute episodes" of the show on his official website.
 This number of episodes was confirmed with the official announcement of the series premiere date in October 2021.
 Apart from Rodriguez, who is a trans man, the show had a writers room composed completely of women, and a crew that was 50% female, and "very ethnically and LGBTQ+ diverse" according to the head of Crunchyroll Studios, then named Ellaton Studios, Margaret Dean.

-On February 25, 2020, Crunchyroll released a trailer for 8 original series including High Guardian Spice and seven others.
+It was later confirmed that William Ruzicka worked as a storyboarder for the series.